-- Recognized revenue of \$1,078.9 million, a 40% increase compared to the year ended December 31, 2013; - Recognized service revenue of \$938.7 million, a 42% increase compared to the year ended December 31, 2013; - Recognized diluted earnings per share of \$5.69, a 10% increase compared to the year ended December 31, 2013; - Generated cash flows from operations of \$197.5 million, a 6% increase compared to the year ended December 31, 2013; - The average number of loans serviced by Ocwen Financial Corporation and its subsidiaries ("Ocwen") on REALServicing totaled 2.2 million, a 91% increase compared to the year ended December 31, 2013; - On November 21, 2014, we acquired certain assets and assumed certain liabilities of Owners Advantage, LLC ("Owners.com"), a leading self-directed online real estate marketplace, for an initial purchase price of \$19.8 million plus contingent earn out consideration of up to an additional \$7.0 million over two years, subject to Owners.com achieving annual performance targets; - On September 12, 2014, we completed the acquisition of certain assets and assumed certain liabilities of Mortgage Builder Software, Inc. ("Mortgage Builder"), a provider of mortgage loan origination and servicing software systems, for an initial purchase price of \$15.7 million plus contingent earn out consideration of up to an additional \$7.0 million over three years, subject to Mortgage Builder achieving annual performance targets; and - On August 1, 2014, we amended our senior secured term loan agreement and increased our borrowings by \$200.0 million.
+- Recognized revenue of \$1,078.9 million, a 40% increase compared to the year ended December 31, 2013; - Recognized service revenue of \$938.7 million, a 42% increase compared to the year ended December 31, 2013; - Recognized diluted earnings per share of \$5.69, a 10% increase compared to the year ended December 31, 2013; - Generated cash flows from operations of \$197.5 million, a 6% increase compared to the year ended December 31, 2013; - The average number of loans serviced by Ocwen Financial Corporation and its subsidiaries ("Ocwen") on REALServicing totaled 2.2 million, a 91% increase compared to the year ended December 31, 2013; On Nevember 21, 2014, we acquired cortain assets and assumed cortain liabilities of Owners Advantage.
+LLC ("Owners com"), a leading self. - On November 21, 2014, we acquired certain assets and assumed certain liabilities of Owners Advantage, LLC ("Owners.com"), a leading self-directed online real estate marketplace, for an initial purchase price of \$19.8 million plus contingent earn out consideration of up to an additional \$7.0 million over two years, subject to Owners.com achieving annual performance targets; - On September 12, 2014, we completed the acquisition of certain assets and assumed certain liabilities of Mortgage Builder Software, Inc. ("Mortgage Builder"), a provider of mortgage loan origination and servicing software systems, for an initial purchase price of \$15.7 million plus contingent earn out consideration of up to an additional \$7.0 million over three years, subject to Mortgage Builder achieving annual performance targets; and - On August 1, 2014, we amended our senior secured term loan agreement and increased our borrowings by \$200.0 million.